 35 Things to Do in Key West with Kids

 Key West is the southernmost of the Florida Keys.
-Yes, this sunshine-filled island is known for its nightlife, but there are plenty of kid-friendly things to do in Key West too.
+This sunshine-filled island may be known for nightlife, but there are plenty of kid-friendly things to do in Key West!
 When you’re done here, don’t forget to check out the 40 best places to eat in Key West Florida.

-So, whether you fly down to Key West and rent a car or drive there, you will have a full itinerary.
-Keep reading for 35 things to do with kids during your Key West family vacation.
+You can fly into Key West directly, or drive through the keys from Miami for a fun road trip.
+No matter how you get there, keep reading for 35 things to do with kids during your Key West family vacation.

 Rent a car for your Key West Adventures